-While the proliferation of the internet has brought about improvements in the lives of many, it has also precipitated new forms of criminal activity.
+Cybercrime While the proliferation of the internet has brought about improvements in the lives of many, it has also precipitated new forms of criminal activity.
 Fraud, identity theft, and hacking are just a few ways in which criminals can use the internet to take advantage of residents, businesses, and institutions.
-Strong proactive and reactive strategies to address cybercrime and stay safe online are best to keep communities safe.
+A community needs strong proactive and reactive strategies to address cybercrime and keeps its residents safe online.
 The chart on the following page examines the ways in which law enforcement entities in the community use common practices to address cybercrime.
-The chart shows the percentage of agencies in the community implementing each activity, compared to agencies in other Connected communities.
+The chart shows the percentage of agencies implementing each activity, compared to agencies in other Connected communities.

 Cybercrime (Continued)

 Deal with ANY cybersecurity or cybercrime issues Use the FBI Regional Computer Forensics Labs Train all staff on the basics of cybersecurity and cybercrime Seek and participate in training from outside experts Provide training to employees on the safe use of technology Cybercrime or cybersecurity-related alerts to the public Promote and participate in the FBI's IC3 Partner with related university or higher education resources Work with students to educate the public about cybersecurity Participate in cybersecurity or cybercrime task forces Identify experts already employed by agency Host cybersecurity or cybercrime educational materials Develop or share public cybersecurity and cybercrime education Cooperate and share information with other agencies Collaborate with non-public safety and community groups Collaborate with ISPs and other private sector companies

 All Communities

-Next Generation 911

-Next Generation 9-1-1 (NG911) provides public safety agencies with new tools and techniques for protecting the health, safety, and welfare of a community.
+Next Generation 911 Next Generation 911 (NG911) provides public safety agencies with new tools and techniques for protecting the health, safety, and welfare of a community.
 Emergency texting, streaming two-way video to the field, transmission of data-intensive files, biometric data monitoring, advanced communication with neighboring public safety agencies, and information sharing are only a few examples of how NG911 can positively impact a community.
-The transition to NG911 may be challenging for a community, but the benefits are great.
+The transition to NG911 may be challenging, but the benefits are great.